barryvanveen/ab-runner/README.md

 - `iteration*.dat` files contain the `ab` output (that is normally outputted in the terminal)
 - `combined.dat` contains all combined measurements
 - `combined.stats` contain some statistics collected from the combined measurements
-- `results.png` contains a plot with which you can visually inspect the response times of the individual runs and everything combined
+- `test.png` contains a plot with which you can visually inspect the response times of the individual runs and everything combined
-- `results.p` is the Gnuplot script used to create above plot
+- `test.p` is the Gnuplot script used to create above plot